-Gizelxanath is a singer, cellist, urban farmer and activist at the intersection of Inidigenous rights, ecosocialism and migrant justice.
+Gizelxanath is a singer, cellist, urban farmer and activist at the intersection of Indigenous rights, ecosocialism and migrant justice.
+Rordiguez is an award-winning soprano; she won the Latin ACE award in 2014 in New York City.

 Dedicated to the intersection of climate change and forced migration, The Migrant Liberation Movement Suite included libretto in Yoeme, the Yaqui language, of which Gizel was a facilitator and researcher.
 She has also performed at the Skirball Center at NYU, the Kennedy Center, and universities and colleges across the country.